codingadventures/LINQBridgeVs/README.md

 *  Enable LINQBridge
 *  Disable LINQBridge

-Enable LINQBridge on a selected projet will do the magic and that's it!
+Enabling LINQBridge on a selected project will do the magic and that's it!

-Compile your solution, run it, set a breakpoint and hover the pointer on whatever object instance and you will see the magnifier glass appear.
+Compile your solution, run it, set a breakpoint and hover the pointer on any object instance and the magnifier glass will appear.

 Clicking the magnifier will export the instance to [LINQPad](http://www.linqpad.net).

-No need to install LINQPad before hand manually as it is built in LINQBridge
+No need to manually install LINQPad beforehand as it is built into LINQBridge

 [logo]: https://raw.github.com/nbasakuragi/LINQBridge/master/VSExtension/Resources/LINQBridgeLogo.png "LINQBridge"